laravel/docs/artisan.md

 #### Installation

 All Laravel applications include Tinker by default.
-If you still need to install it in your Laravel app, simply run:
+However, you may install it manually if needed using Composer:

     composer require laravel/tinker